optiq-lab/3L-Cache/README.md

 Download the traces and convert them into CSV files(for example, download the Alibaba dataset from the [link](http://block-traces.oss-cn-beijing.aliyuncs.com/alibaba_block_traces_2020.tar.gz)).

-Select traces with more than 10 million requests and put it in a folder (for example, download the Alibaba dataset and store it in the~/Alibaba folder).
+Select traces with more than 10 million requests and put it in a folder (for example, store them in the~/Alibaba folder).

 Count unique bytes of traces for setting cache size.
 Here, we provide unique bytes of some traces in the 3L-Cache/3LCache/scripts/trace_info folder.